Explicit harmonic and wave maps into variable-curvature surfaces: Preliminaries

 where $A(R)$ and $B(R)$ are smooth, positive functions.
 This class includes a wide range of classical variable-curvature geometries, such as surfaces of revolution (catenoids, paraboloids, tori), as well as Lorentzian models arising in general relativity and cosmology.
-Tables~\ref{tab:2d-metrics-R} and \ref{tab:2d-metrics-R-nonconst} summarize several representative examples.

-The following tables are intended as a non-exhaustive guide to the breadth of metrics covered by our framework.
+Tables~\ref{tab:2d-metrics-R} and~\ref{tab:2d-metrics-R-nonconst} list representative examples; they are intended as a non-exhaustive illustration of the breadth of the framework.